Introduction, Goals and Background

 - Develop metrics that distinguish and better characterize germline therapeutically actionable variants in the context of the tumour

-The project size and scope will enable an understanding of the regional differences in disease around the world, the heterogeneity of cancer, the diversity of environmental risk factors, as well as describing new cancers with a common genomic background, and common outcomes; and the many different combinations of therapeutic interventions.
+The program size and scope will enable an understanding of the regional differences in disease around the world, the heterogeneity of cancer, the diversity of environmental risk factors, as well as describing new cancers with a common genomic background, and common outcomes; and the many different combinations of therapeutic interventions.

 C. Background to ARGO